Webhooks

 2. Using Fern’s x-fern-webhook extension

-OpenAPI 3.1 Webhooks
+OpenAPI 3.1 webhooks

 For OpenAPI 3.1 specifications, use the webhooks top-level field to define your webhook operations.
 Each webhook requires an operationId to be properly processed by Fern.